butla/bultrowicz.com/workstation_setup_with_ansible.rst

 Does it do some things less reliably than Ansible?
 (Like making sure that the repos I'm pulling are up to date?)
 Yup.
 But it's enough for my use.
 And I can tweak it however I want without hurdles, browsing the docs, or writing my own Ansible modules (I am writing my own "module" from the start).

+I'm not putting in any tests (and I'm a testing fanatic), but it won't be a problem to diagnose and fix the code when I'm using it.
+Also, I'm the only user.
+I am preparing myself for running this on a fresh Manjaro install, though.
+I'm running all the code that I'm adding, and most of the changes I make are done with the code.
+Sometimes I install/setup stuff manually, then tear it down and let the script do it.

+Alacritty (or another terminal emulator) defines what colors like "blue", "light blue", etc. mean, most programs say they want "blue", "light blue", etc. That's how you can tweak terminal colors in most programs (ranger, ls, ZSH).
+You can also choose different colors in those programs.

+I finally enabled KeepassXC to be a Secrets Service.
+That will prevent Brave (or Chromium) and pip from asking me to put in my password for Gnome keyring every time I use them.
+Dunno how to make Brave pull the passwords from KeePass, though, but that's not important now.

+Magically, the KeePass on stopped putting temporary local configuration options (window size/position, last opened DB) into ``~/.config/keepassxc/keepassxc.ini`` and started putting them into ``~/.cache/keepassxc/keepassxc.ini``.
+Finally, I won't get any random changes in ``configs_and_scripts`` files.
+`More info on the separation of configs <https://github.com/keepassxreboot/keepassxc/issues/2666>`_.

+Different autostart programs for two of my laptops made me introduce host-specific configurations into ``configs_and_scripts``.
+It was `quite simple to do <https://github.com/butla/configs_and_scripts/commit/9bbfe2a4ab87c0b9d3047a26e3d1992a0b93d89c#diff-cd9a14fe620c616e617225f9d9d6fee11f35f05950de741f88bfcc2dde2b6689>`_ with the way my code was set up.

 TODO
 ----